kingzamzon/docs/docs/LitActionsAndPKPs/whatAreLitActionsAndPKPs.md

 Because Lit Actions + PKPs + web3 storage can be a replacement for a traditional web2 backend.
 Imagine a web3 Twitter clone that stores the data on Ceramic.
 You could create a PKP that owns a Ceramic stream, and then grant access to sign with that PKP to a group of Lit Actions for things like `createPost()` and `likePost()`.
 Your Lit Actions can work just like a web2 backend, with business logic to ensure that only correct data is written to your Ceramic Stream.
 For example, the `likePost()` function could check that a user has not already liked a post, and only write the like to the stream if they have not already liked it.

-In web2, your backend has "god mode" access to the DB.
+In web2, your backend has "god mode" access to the database.
 Using Lit and web3 storage like Ceramic, you can create Lit Actions that have "god mode" over a Ceramic stream, because the Lit Action has been granted the ability to sign with a PKP that owns the Ceramic stream.
 However, the Lit Action will only write to the stream according to the logic of the code inside it.
 This makes moving from a centralized web2 paradigm to a decentralized web3 paradigm much easier.

 ## How does network consensus work?

-Because our nodes each hold a private key share, and we require 2/3 of them to sign or decrypt with their private key share, any signature or decryption key generated by the Lit Network must have been approved by at least 2/3 of the nodes.
+Because our nodes each hold a private key share, and we require 2/3rds of them to sign or decrypt with their private key share, any signature or decryption key generated by the Lit Network must have been approved by at least 2/3rds of the nodes.
 Lit Protocol doesn't have a traditional consensus mechanism like most blockchains do.
-This 2/3 threshold is mathematically enforced by the threshold cryptography algorithms Lit uses.
+This 2/3rds threshold is mathematically enforced by the threshold cryptography algorithms Lit uses.

 ## State of the network today - Serrano Testnet